Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 -----------------
 **File: LocalSettings.php**

 Make sure your LocalSettings.php has been set up properly, certain name spaces should be excluded from wysiwyg by default and some of the other settings should be in specific way for wysiwyg and wikieditor to work together.
+Activation of wysiwyg -extension using require_once( ... ) should be the last of all extensions in your LocalSettings.pgp so that wysiwyg will know all possible tag names of other extensions.

     #13.11.13->